neutronpy/neutronpy/doc/docs/examples/fitting.rst

 *Note: This module is still a work-in-progress and the usage of these classes and/or functions may change in the future.*

-The follow is an example of how to use the :py:class`.Fitter` class, which is a non-linear least-squares minimization routine based on the `C implementation of MPFIT <http://www.physics.wisc.edu/~craigm/idl/cmpfit.html>`_. :py:class:`.Fitter` in its current form is identical to the Fitter class in the `kmpfit <https://www.astro.rug.nl/software/kapteyn/kmpfit.html>`_ module of the `Kapteyn Package <https://www.astro.rug.nl/software/kapteyn/index.html>`_.
+The follow is an example of how to use the :py:class:`.Fitter` class, which is a non-linear least-squares minimization routine based on the `C implementation of MPFIT <http://www.physics.wisc.edu/~craigm/idl/cmpfit.html>`_. :py:class:`.Fitter` in its current form is identical to the Fitter class in the `kmpfit <https://www.astro.rug.nl/software/kapteyn/kmpfit.html>`_ module of the `Kapteyn Package <https://www.astro.rug.nl/software/kapteyn/index.html>`_.

 Defining the problem
 --------------------